Becoming a Certified Specialist

 The Legal Specialization examination application is administered through the Admissions Applicant Portal.

 All California licensees have a current Applicant Portal account.
 Note that a new account should not be registered or created.
-If you need assistance logging in, please see our Applicant Portal FAQs or fill out the Licensee Record and Compliance Inquiry form.
+If you need assistance logging in, please visit our Help Center or fill out the Licensee Records and Compliance Inquiry form.
 Through the Applicant Portal, licensees can register for the Legal Specialist Examination, apply for initial certification or recertification, report Legal Specialist Continuing Legal Education (LSCLE) Compliance, or submit other legal specialization requests.
 Current certified specialists can find initial certification dates, current certification terms, and LSCLE compliance dates in the Applicant Portal.

-Note that (1) the Applicant Portal and your My State Bar Profile utilize separate login credentials; and (2) any updates to your contact information in the Applicant Portal does not update your information in your My State Bar Profile, or vice-versa.
+Note that (1) the Applicant Portal and My State Bar Profile utilize separate login credentials; and (2) any updates to your contact information in the Applicant Portal does not update your information in My State Bar Profile, or vice versa.
 All State Bar licensees are required to update their information within 30 days of a change.

 Exam results are valid up to three years after the exam.
 The 2023 Legal Specialist Examination results were sent via email on March 15, 2024, to the preferred email address identified on your Admissions Applicant Portal.